vxcall/Dainsleif/README.md

 First of all, if you are kind enough to motivate me, just **star** this project :) I would be very happy.

 This is an internal cheat for **_Counter-Strike: Global Offensive_** I've been working on as my training of reverse engineering.

-Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
+**Disclaimer**:Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
 **We won't take any responsibility if a problem occurs because of this software.** Keep in that mind.

 As of today, Dainsleif is a quite simple and tiny cheat, so you can use this as your reference if you want.

 If you have any question about this project, feel free to ask me through [issue](https://github.com/s3pt3mb3r/Dainsleif/issues).

-### STILL WORKING: August 22, 2020
+### STILL WORKING: August 23, 2020

 # :two_hearts: Support me
 Any supports will be greatly appreciated.